serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

 };
 ```

-One more time, run the `sls invoke test` command and result should be successful.
+Once again, run the `sls invoke test` command and result should be successful.

 Beside that the tests keep your code functional, the benefit of using test instead of e.g. `sls invoke local` is that you can test the same handler function easily with different payloads.